 Free and open to the public.

-Eastern State Penitentiary Historic Site and Mural Arts Philadelphia have co-commissioned artist Andrea Walls to create a new, digital artist installation to be projected onto the exterior of Eastern State.
+Eastern State Penitentiary Historic Site and Mural Arts Philadelphia co-commissioned artist Andrea Walls to create a new, digital artist installation to be projected onto the exterior of Eastern State.
 Working in collaboration with Mural Arts’ Guild Members of the Restorative Justice program and considering empathy as a framework for social change, Walls’ culminating video, titled Memes of Consciousness: Where Beauty Intervenes, is projected onto the dramatic façade of Eastern State Penitentiary during Night Tours: Summer Twilight.

-Coinciding with the Night Tours schedule, this projection will debut on Friday, May 7 and will be shown on Thursday, Friday, and Saturday evenings through September 4.
-Viewers will be able to play the soundtrack from their smartphones and watch from the sidewalk throughout the evening.
+Coinciding with the Night Tours schedule, this projection debuted on Friday, May 7 and will be shown on Thursday, Friday, and Saturday evenings through September 4.
+Viewers can play the soundtrack from their smartphones and watch from the sidewalk throughout the evening.